 When Adolphe bequeathed his objects to the Louvre, he entrusted them to the curator of the department of objets d'art, Emile Molinier, to edit the catalogue of the collection.
 He also left the resources for the construction of a new room with Flemish hangings and Italian flooring where he wished the objects to be kept together.

-Ferdinand de Rothschild (1838-1898) collected some Gothic sacred objects which he bequeathed to the British Museum, the most important of which is the gold enamelled reliquary of the Holy Thorn of French origin and dating from the first decade of the 1400s.
-A thorn, supposedly from the Crown of Thoms, is set in a sapphire at the centre of a jewelled shrine depicting the scene of The Last Judgement.
+Ferdinand de Rothschild (1838-1898) collected Gothic sacred objects, the most important of which is the gold enamelled reliquary of the Holy Thorn of French origin and dating from the first decade of the 1400s.
+A thorn, supposedly from the Crown of Thorns, is set in a sapphire at the centre of a jewelled shrine depicting the scene of The Last Judgement.

 There was also an early 16th-century elaborate tabernacle of highly carved boxwood which may have belonged to the Emperor Charles V. This is in detachable sections and opens like a flower to reveal minutely carved scenes on the inside of each 'petal' from the Life and Passion of Christ.
 Ferdinand also had a miniature altarpiece, again of boxwood dating from 1511, inside which were delicately carved biblical scenes.

 The collection was bequeathed to the British Museum, where it is known as The Waddesdon Bequest.
 Read more on The British Museum website here »